The Romanian Wooden Spoon Carver – Home and Workshop

 He Decorates His Home and Garden with Rustic Furniture and Wooden Ustensiles that He Hand Carved Himself

 Seeing the two wooden figures at mr. Avram Rosca’s gate, I wondered what is their meaning.

 People bring him materials when they cut an old walnut or a cherry.
 He also wanders around to gather branches.
 His house is full of objects handcrafted by him: ash chairs, bed, a willow table with ash legs, cupboards.

 A wooden spoon stands for a chandelier.
 Small handcrafted walnut wood cups (cauce) are scattered all over the table, adding a primitive style to the room.

-These are used to take a shot of tuica, a traditional Romanian drink.
 At a closer look, you realize that each one of them, including the chain link, is made out of just one piece of wood.
 The craft is more complicated than I thought, and that lovely chain link makes it easy to display them on a wall when not in use.

 He blends natural materials with stylish design.
 A simple frame and a willow log turned into cabinet makes his home look unique and connected to nature.

 A hand carved wooden ballustrade creates an aesthetically appealing living space with personality.

 He made his own outdoor wooden table and chairs, a gazebo where his spoons and mugs are displayed, together with old rustic objects, peasant sandals, dowries, parts of an ox cart he plans to restore.

 In the Artisan’s Workshop – How is a Wooden Spoon Made